sfc-gh-sdickson/gen-ai-app/unlock_insights_from_unstructured_data_with_snowflake_cortex_ai.md

 In the Snowsight UI on the left hand sidebar, select the **Data > Databases** tab and navigate to **AI209_DB > PUBLIC > STAGE > IMAGES_STAGE**.

-In the top right hand corner, click **+ Files** to upload files to your stage.
+In the top right hand corner, click **+ Files** to upload files to the stage.

-Navigate back to your SQL worksheet and run the following SQL commands to verify the images with SQL:
+Navigate back to the SQL worksheet and run the following SQL commands to verify the files have been uploaded:

 ```sql
 -- list files in stage
 LIST @ai209_db.public.images_stage;
 ```

-You should see your uploaded files listed with the associated sizes.

 <!-- ------------------------ -->
 ## Create Snowflake Notebook